Jollerprutt/proxmox-node/README.md

 # Your Proxmox Node Build
-The following is for two hard metal proxmox nodes and one Synology VM proxmox container - total of three so we have a quorum.
-Hardmetal includes 1x Qotom Mini PC Q500G6-S05 with 6x Gigabit NICs, 1x Intel i3 NUC and 1x Synology DS1515+ with 4x NICs.
-Most important is all the hardware CPUs are Intel x86 installed and each unit has 16Gb's of RAM.
+The following build is for two hard metal proxmox nodes and one Synology VM proxmox container - total of three so we have a quorum.

+Hardware includes 1x Qotom Mini PC Q500G6-S05 with 6x Gigabit NICs, 1x Intel i3 NUC model nuc5i3ryh and 1x Synology DS1515+ with 4x NICs.
+Both the Qotom Mini PC Q500G6-S05 and Intel NUC model nuc5i3ryh are low wattage at 15W TDP, CPU's are  2x core / 4x thread Intel CPUs, support Intel AES-ni instruction sets (for OpenVPN), support HD 4K GPU, Intel NIC's, and have at least 2x SATA 6.0 Gb/s Ports each to install two SSD's.

-This is all built on Ubiquiti Networks gear.
+Each node is installed with 16Gb of RAM.

+All the network gear is Ubiquiti Networks which is a dream to configure.

-Obviously you can modify accordingly for your own hardware, NAS or NFS server setup.
+Obviously you can modify these instructions for your own hardware.

 Network prerequisites are:
 - [x] Network Gateway is `192.168.1.5`